NoelV11/Secode/SECURITY.md

 ## Reporting a Vulnerability

 this section to tell people how to report a vulnerability.

-Create an issue, to report bugs or any security limitations on the tool
+Create an issue, to report bugs or any security limitations on the tool.